 The capture mode allows users to record physical mover and virtual camera data, with the aim of progressively building a movement visualization database and relevant metadata.
 We are particularly interested in this tool’s ability to study historical research questions; beyond the experimentation with movement frameworks from Laban Movement Analysis, we seek to re-create examples of choreographed figure and camera movement in cinema to isolate those stylistic elements from other characteristics of film form, the complexities of mise-en-scène and sound, in particular.
 Camera movement’s range of motion in the mv tool can therefore be adapted and limited to better study historical cinematographic constraints, for example, by restricting the types of camera movement based on technological availability from a particular period.
 The accessibility and multifunctionality of the mv tool allows it to serve many academic purposes, from increased kinesthetic intelligence to the development of computer vision protocols for moving image analysis.

 Jenny is an Assistant Professor of Media and Cinema Studies at the University of Illinois at Urbana-Champaign and a Certified Movement Analyst (CMA) through the Laban/Bartenieff Institute for Movement Studies.
-Her written and videographic research on the musical genre, movement on screen, and Jacques Demy’s films is published in Studies in French Cinema, Post Script, and [in]Transition: The Journal of Videographic Film and Moving Image Studies.
+Her written and videographic research on the musical genre, movement on screen, and Jacques Demy’s films is published in Studies in French Cinema, Post Script, [in]Transition: The Journal of Videographic Film and Moving Image Studies, Screenworks, and Digital Humanities Quarterly.
 Her current book project explores the storytelling power of figure movement and dance in film musicals.